joshsig/COMP3040-A3-17/README.md

 =================

 ## Description
+---

 Find Restaurant API is an online tool that provides information of the nearest restaurant within the province of Manitoba.
-The purpose of this API is to find a suitable restaurant for the user according to desired cuisine, distance and delvivery options.
+The purpose of this API is to find a suitable restaurant for the user according to desired cuisine, distance and delivery options.

 ## Endpoint
+---

 _Restaurant API uses REST API with `GET` request._